-Information dissemination strategies or channels of information dissemination for technology adoption among underutilised legumes' farmers need to be assessed so that researchers efforts would not be in futility.
+Information dissemination strategies or channels of information dissemination for technology adoption among farmers who cultivate underutilised legumes need to be assessed so that researchers efforts would not be in futility.
 This will go a long way in enhancing the adoption of the technology generated and consequently increase the production of lesser legumes.